telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 ### Configure the Data Source

-The example below demonstrates how to configure the dataSource for CRUD (Create, Read, Update, Destroy) data operations.
+The following example demonstrates how to configure the dataSource for CRUD (Create, Read, Update, Destroy) data operations.

 ###### Example